» Continuous belay system

-The owners, installers and operators should read and keep this manual which includes instructions for the installation, operating, inspection and maintenance of the product and compatible materials and equipment.
+The owners, installers and operators should read and keep the manual provided at time of purchase and which includes instructions for the installation, operating, inspection and maintenance of the product and compatible materials and equipment.

-KOALA EQUIPMENT continuous belay system and its components are compatible only with KOALA EQUIPMENT POULIZ trolleys/pulleys.
+KOALA EQUIPMENT continuous belay system and its components are compatible only with KOALA EQUIPMENT POULIZ trolleys.